 Students will have the opportunity to participate in field trips that enrich the curriculum.
 All students will participate in field trips, if possible.
 Parent consent is required for each field trip.
 LCA uses ZippSlip, an online portal, to gain parental consent, as well as for submission of field trip payments, when needed.
 In extraordinary circumstances, parents may fax (216-521-0515) a field trip form to the office.
-On the day of a field trip, a student who has not yet submitted a signed field trip form will be permitted to call home up until 8:10 am.
-Students who do not have a completed field trip permission slip will NOT be permitted to go on the field trip.
+On the day of a field trip, a student who has not yet submitted a signed field trip permission slip will NOT be permitted to go on the field trip.
 If a student does not have a permission slip, schoolwork will be provided for the child for the duration of the field trip.